matthewdjoseph/employee-rest-api/README.md

 }

-POST add single employee: http://localhost:8080/employee/ This request accepts a JSON entity in the body and returns the employee entity that was entered into the database:
+POST add single employee: http://localhost:8080/employee/ This request accepts a JSON entity in the body and enters it into the database:

 Body Entity -